BrokenOpenApp/brokenopenapp.github.io/_posts/2015-05-24-first-post.markdown

 goal, I suspect this means it will be very hard or impossible for them to add ProGuard support in a nice way.

-BrokenOpenApp in contrast, requires PHP, Postgresql and a mail server.
+BrokenOpenApp in contrast requires PHP, Postgresql, a mail server and a cron task.
 If you want ProGuard support it requires Java, file store space and some ProGuard libs also installing.
-Ideally cron is needed, and maybe a message que will be an optional requirement later.
+Maybe a message que will be an optional requirement later.
 Adding features at the expense of an easy install is a deliberate decision for the project, and I know that means it won't be for everyone.